FlorentijnKnol/Jibia-Documentation/source/examples.rst

 	npm install jssha

 This example uses XMLHttpRequest for the API request.
 In the examples after this one we will show the logic using Fetch.
+It assumes you have numbered container, title, summary, img and price fields in your HTML.
+It will add the recommended values to their corresponding fields in the DOM.

 ::